Red & Ted's Road Show: Reception

-In a review for The Flipside the design decisions were praised and found it a rewarding game to play finding that the game largely succeeds at telling a coherent and cohesive story; also finding that the linear quality gave it a different feel than other recent pinball games.
+The Flipside praised the design decisions of the machine, and found it a rewarding game to play.
+They stated that Red & Ted's Road Show largely succeeds at telling a coherent and cohesive story; finding that the linear quality gave it a different feel than other pinball games of the time.

 Digital versions

-A licensed and official digital version was released for The Pinball Arcade in June 2015, and was available until June 30, 2018, when all Williams tables were removed due to licensing issues.
+A licensed and official digital version was released for The Pinball Arcade in June 2015.
+It was available until June 30, 2018, when all Williams tables were removed due to licensing issues.

 Zen Studios released the table for Pinball FX3 on May 28, 2019 as part of Williams volume 4; with a remastered version released for Pinball FX on May 26, 2022.